sole/fxos-guide/chapters/hacking-running-gaia-on-your-computer.md

 ![Gaia on the browser](../imgs/gaia_in_browser.png)

 Take a look at the URL bar.
-It should be: ```http://system.gaiamobile.org:8080/```
+It should be something like: ```app://system.gaiamobile.org/```

 Isn't it slightly *special*?
-There's some magic in action mapping ```app-name.gaiamobile.org:8080``` to each actual app code.
+There's some magic in action mapping ```app-name.gaiamobile.org``` to each actual app code.
 So if you know which app you want to run, you can just type its URL into the bar, and press ENTER as usual.
-Some examples could be the home screen, at ```http://homescreen.gaiamobile.org:8080/```, or even the famous Crystal Skull at ```http://crystalskull.gaiamobile.org:8080/```.
+For example, the famous Crystal Skull at ```http://crystalskull.gaiamobile.org:8080/```.
 The _Contacts_ app is slightly different, but it's accessible at ```http://communications.gaiamobile.org:8080/contacts```.

+*NOTE*: some things might not work.
+See the very last line in this document, and make sure to keep an eye on the Web Console for errors.

 ## What's in a profile?